Well, that was a colossal waste of time and money….

 #2 Create Irresistible Bonuses

-Something I learned from Bushra Azhar.
+Something I learned from a seasoned course creator.

 It is better to have an irresistible bonus that helps the person implement faster than to have a bunch of extras that are a collection of your old digital products.